 If the logo that worked well on a light scheme doesn’t work as well on a dark background, you can now upload alternatives in the new settings available in core.

 The files uploaded in these settings will replace the regular setting with the same name if a) automatic dark mode switching is enabled and the user’s device is in dark mode or b) the user is using a dark theme (even if not in dark mode).
-Sites that were previously using Alternative logos for dark / light themes can now switch to using the core site settings and remove that component.
+Sites that were previously using Alternative logos per theme can now switch to using the core site settings and remove that component.

 Some users might not want to automatically switch to a dark color scheme when their browser is in dark mode.
 They can disable this feature by unchecking the “Enable automatic dark mode color scheme” option in their Preferences > Interface screen: